BetweenWalls/portal/README.md

 Current Known Issues:
 * Charms can't be moved into a new space below the original space if they overlap eachother
 * Shift + Right Click in Firefox doesn't work (and still opens the default menu)
-* Enhanced Defense from corruptions or socketed Pul Runes is applied to all armor instead of just that item
 * Socketed gems/runes/jewels sometimes aren't aligned like they should be
 * Upgrading/Downgrading:
 	* Allowed for any item (instead of just rare/unique)
 	* Required level/strength/dexterity may be inaccurate
 	* Unimplemented: quest weapons
 * Unimplemented: mercenary stats
-* Unimplemented: offhand damage for select skills (Frenzy, Whirlwind, Dual Strike)
 * Unimplemented: skill buffs from item-charges
 * Unimplemented: option to 'snapshot' buffs
 * Unimplemented: breakpoint info for FCR, FBR, FHR
 * Breakpoints for IAS (frames-per-attack) may be inaccurate
-* Some stats from offhand weapons may incorrectly contribute to mainhand attacks (and vice versa)

 Info: https://github.com/BetweenWalls/planner#planner